Skills Needed to Create Successful Library Programming

 Works toward sufficient knowledge of program content to deliver, manage, or evaluate programs, according to role.

-Responds to challenges and opportunities with innovation, flexibility, and creativity to resolve them.
+Responds to challenges and opportunities with innovation, flexibility, and creativity.

-Works toward using statistical and qualitative tools to measure program effectiveness and impact on all community audiences, including those that have historically been un- and under-served; and using this information to iteratively improve the development and delivery of programs.
+Works toward using statistical and qualitative tools to measure program effectiveness and impact on all community audiences, including those that have been underserved; and using this information to iteratively improve the development and delivery of programs.